JDBrendel159/Rock-Paper-Scissors/README.md

 The game continues until one player wins a "best of" for the amount of rounds entered (excluding ties).
 The winner of the game is displayed once the game is finished.

-## NOTES
+## Notes
-* You can exit the game by pressing CTRL-C and then Y.
+* You can exit the game at any time by pressing CTRL-C and then Y.
 * The game starts from Step 1 upon finishing a game.
 * You can only play against the computer, which throws out a random move for each turn.
 * This readme file is included in the download.

 ## Troubleshooting
 Extracting the ZIP file requires either <a href="https://www.rarlab.com/download.htm">WinRAR</a> or <a href="https://www.7-zip.org">7Zip.</a>

 If the batch file fails to execute, you may need to update your java installation.
 The most recent Java version can be found <a href="https://www.java.com/en/download">here.</a>

 ## Contributing
 Source code located [here](https://github.com/JDBrendel159/Rock-Paper-Scissors)